 With Easter around the corner, I’ve got eggs on the brain.
 I love decorating them and hiding them in the yard for little ones, but mostly I’m excited about eating them.
 After the year we’ve been through I thought it might be fun to switch things up a bit, so I went on the search for the best deviled eggs recipe I could find.

 You probably have a go-to deviled egg method that you rely on, but the real beauty of this snack is how versatile it can be!
 And we could all use a little more variety in our life right now, eh?
-With that in mind (and plenty of free time suddenly available), I decided to test out a few of the most popular and interesting deviled egg recipes I’ve seen floating around.
+With that in mind, I decided to test out a few of the most popular and interesting deviled egg recipes I’ve seen floating around.

 Of course, they all start the same: hard boil a bunch of eggs.
 I used my Instant Pot ($79.00 [Originally $99.95], Amazon) to make several eggs at a time using the 5-5-5 method.
 The traditional stove top technique works just fine if you don’t have this kitchen gadget, but it can involve a lot more guesswork.

 Once I had several bouncy, boiled eggs peeled and ready to go, it was time to really get started.
 Here are the six deviled egg recipes I tried:

 How to Make Classic Deviled Eggs

 I used the New York Times’ recipe for this old school method.
 It features all of the ingredients you expect for deviled eggs: the yolks, a hefty dollop mayo, a bit of dijon mustard, dashes of Tabasco for heat, salt and pepper to taste, chopped up chives, and sprinkle of smoked paprika on top.
 The recipe is exactly what it claims to be: a perfectly lovely classic deviled egg.
 The flavor took me back to all of the ones I’ve enjoyed at family get togethers over the years.
 That said, I still wanted to push this eggy envelope a little further.